 So what should you do as a consumer?
 The most important thing to look for here is traceability.
 As coffee commentator James Hoffman says in his excellent book The World Coffee Atlas :

 It is fairly safe to presume that if the coffee has been kept traceable, has the producer’s name(s) on it, or at least the name of the farm, cooperative or factory, then a better price has been paid.

-We hope this article has been both interesting and helpful in raising awareness for the many hands involved and extensive journey the coffee bean goes on to make it into your cup of coffee!
+We hope this article has been both interesting and helpful in raising awareness for the many hands involved in the extensive journey the humble coffee bean goes on to make it into your cup of joe!